alpheios-project/arethusa/docs/content/plugin_guide.md

 it does not care what the external API that provides this data looks like.
-If we were to leverage a sentence-based API, we would configure the `translations` plugin with a different retriever, that knows how to transform the incoming data in a way, that the `translations` service can easily understand.
+If we were to leverage a sentence-based API, we would configure the `translations` plugin with a different retriever, that knows how to transform the incoming data in a such way, that the `translations` service can easily understand.